 She adored my granddad, and to him she was a queen whom he was extremely protective of.
 Their love for one another was very evident, he was always quick to tell her if he thought she was doing too much.
 I lost my gran over a year ago now.

 I am sure I can’t be the only one who watches this film and is reminded of people who they know or knew in real life.
 As well as making the characters come across as realistic, I also think that Lean’s film captures the determined and unyielding personalities of the generation who lived at that time.
 They had it tough, but they didn’t let it break them.
 Instead they used their experiences to make themselves stronger and made sure they cherished what they held most dear.

 The film begins in 1919.
 The pointless slaughter of the Great War has just ended.
 An entire generation of men have been wiped out.
 The scarred survivors of the trenches are coming home to their loved ones.
 These men just want a quiet, steady life with their loved ones and need time to readjust and live a normal life.
 This film follows the experiences of the Gibbons family.

-The film begins with the family moving into a new house in the suburbs of London. the mild mannered Frank (Robert Newton), his steadfast wife Ethel (Celia Johnson), their three children – quiet and dependable Vi (Eileen Erskine), hugely dissatisfied Queenie(Kay Walsh) and the idealistic Reg(John Blythe).
+The film begins with the family moving into a new house in the suburbs of London.
+The family consists of the mild mannered Frank (Robert Newton), his steadfast wife Ethel (Celia Johnson), their three children – quiet and dependable Vi (Eileen Erskine), hugely dissatisfied Queenie(Kay Walsh) and the idealistic Reg(John Blythe).